seemarida/cse15l-lab-reports/lab-report-3.md

-          CD98 heavy chain was re-precipitated from an α3β1 with CD98 (in the absence of manganese), the α chain must may reside in integrin α chain extracellular or```
+          CD98 heavy chain was re-precipitated from an α3β1 with CD98 (in the absence of manganese), the α chain must may reside in integrin α chain extracellular or``` This command searches for lines that contain "chain" in the above file and displays those lines.
+This is useful because it allows us to quickly find information related to a certain keyword from a file we want without have to do it yourself and search through the entire file.

    b) ```grep -E "Qaeda" chapter-11.txt```